 - Participation Tokens are created to participate in the potential upside of a group.
 For example, $SWAGG is a social token backing SWAGG Network creations, including Forefront and upcoming community-initiated products.

-These tokens are already starting to play an important role in the creator ecosystem with widespread adoption among crypto artists and musicians.
+As for the present, the social tokens digital assets are all set to play an important role in the ecosystem of creators with widespread adoption among crypto artists and musicians.
 As the technology evolves, social tokens could start to attract more mainstream artists before moving onto larger communities, such as large publishers or online communities built around products or brands.

 The Web 3.0 movement envisions a decentralized internet powered by blockchain technologies.
-While Web 2.0 transferred control from browsers to platforms, the modern internet has made it painfully clear that large platforms are more interested in maximizing revenue than rewarding content creators and protecting users’ privacy.
+While Web 2.0 transferred control from browsers to platforms, the modern internet has made it painfully clear that large platforms are more interested in maximizing revenue than rewarding content creators and their communities and protecting users’ privacy.

 Web 3.0 leverages cryptography to eliminate the need for trusted intermediaries.
 While Bitcoin has famously avoided financial intermediaries, the same principles apply to the centralized web where peer-to-peer networks could eliminate data centers.
 Artificial intelligence and machine learning could further improve the performance of decentralized networks over time.